leematos/slate/README.md

 Big thanks to [philc](https://github.com/philc) for the Window Hints idea (and initial implementation) as well as plenty of other suggestions and improvement ideas.
 Thanks to [leematos](https://github.com/leematos) for his help with the documentation organization.

+# Using Slate #

+## Installing Slate ##

+**Note:** You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices to use Slate.

+You can download the latest Slate.app packaged as a .tar.gz [here](http://slate.ninjamonkeysoftware.com/versions/slate-latest.tar.gz).

+## Configuring Slate ##

+Slate will use the [global config](https://github.com/jigish/slate/blob/master/Slate/default.slate) by default .
+If you'd like to build your own configuration just add a ".slate" file to the current user's home directory.
+This configuration will be loaded when you start Slate.
+You can also re-load the config using the "Load Config" menu option on the status menu.
+(Load config may not change your config.
+In that case, restart Slate and the changes will be applied).

 ## Allowed Keys ##

 Below is an Apple small keyboard layout showing all the bindable keys.
 You almost get the whole keyboard.